-To help leaders better navigate public-private partnerships, this publication offers high-level guidance for successfully planning and executing a P3.
+P3 arrangements may not attain better value for money compared to other project delivery methods due to higher financing, transaction, and/or risk transfer costs To help leaders better navigate public-private partnerships, this publication offers high-level guidance for successfully planning and executing a P3.
 The first section details ten imperatives to carry out a P3, organized into three broad categories: evaluation, planning, and implementation.
 The second section provides six detailed case studies of institutions that have successfully utilized P3s to achieve their infrastructure and service delivery goals.

-As the bulk of senior leader interest lies in leveraging P3s for new infrastructure, this publication will focus primarily on evaluating and planning P3 deals for new facilities.
-For an example of a P3 used to monetize exiting assets, please see The Ohio State University case study on page 43.
+As the bulk of senior leaders' interest lies in leveraging P3s for new infrastructure, this publication will focus primarily on evaluating and planning P3 deals for new facilities.
+For an example of a P3 used to monetize existing assets, please see The Ohio State University case study on page 39.